christakakis/open-flow_migration/README.md

 # Implementation of Flow Migration Technique using OpenFlow
-**Analysis and Visualization of network traffic from data centres based on trace.pcap file.**

 #### In this repo we implement a technique for transferring a network flow to another path of a network topology, while assessing any communication complications, such as increase in delay, packet loss and packet reordering.
 The flow transfer will  be done using OpenFlow.